TopBiketoursPortugal/TopBikeToursPortugal/content/tours/portuguese-central-camino-stage-2.md

 ## **The old and original route to Santiago de Compostela**

-The Portuguese Central Camino is perfect for those who enjoy a good hiking and those who want to try a combination between the Portuguese’s history, cultural and gastronomy flavors and Spanish history, cultural, gastronomy, and also, the adventure of arriving to Santiago and visit the catacombs.
+The Portuguese Central Camino is perfect for those who enjoy a good hiking and those who want to try a combination between Portuguese and Spanish history, culture and gastronomy flavors and also the adventure of arriving to Santiago and visit the catacombs.

-The pathway of this journey will be made between a rural and urban villages and citys, in majorly paved roads.
+This journey will be made between rural and urban villages and cities, majorly in paved roads.

-In Portugal, take your time to discover the fortress in Valença do Minho and the history behind it, , as you enjoy the typical gastronomy of the North and the “verde” wine.
+In Portugal, take your time to discover the fortress in Valença do Minho and the history behind it, as you enjoy the typical gastronomy of the North and the “verde” wine.

-Crossing the border and enter in Spain, be amazed by the viaducts and the thermal baths, along the way, as the walkers reach the Sanctuary of Santiago de Compostela.
+Crossing the border and entering Spain, be amazed by the viaducts and the thermal baths along the way, as you reach the Sanctuary of Santiago de Compostela.

 **Route description:**

 * On this route all kind of terrains are to be expected.
 The route has some long and difficult climbs.
 * Paved streets in rural and urban areas; 35 % of the walk will be in the forest.
 * The main roads are avoided for the majority of the time and as such every kind of terrain is used during this walk

 **Itinerary:**